ericdotmills5/info1113-gradle/README.md

 1. Download the `project` folder from this repository.
 2. Run the `launch.jre` executable inside the `project` folder.

+`game_screenshot.png` provides a taste of the game for those who wish not to download it.

 ## Source Code

 The source code for the game is organized as follows: